 Usually there are two kinds of photometers based on different sampling rates: conventional photometer and fast photometer.
 The sampling rate of the fast photometer is much higher than that of the conventional photometer, so for measurement of luminous intensity versus time, the fast photometer should be used except for some laboratories whose goniophotometer equipped with only conventional photometer, in which case a fast photometer is still needed (see the Conversion measurement method described in Section 0).

-Direct Measurement Method

-With the AtoN light to set to the required rhythmic character, use the fast photometer of the goniophotometer to measure the instantaneous intensity versus time profile of the AtoN light.

-Conversion Measurement Method
+Direct and Conversion Measurement Methods

-If it is not possible to place the fast photometer but only the conventional photometer at the fixed point of the goniophotometer mentioned in the direct measurement method to measure the instantaneous intensity versus time profile of the AtoN light, the conversion measurement method can be used.
+If the goniophotometer system is equipped with a suitable photometer, the instantaneous intensity versus time profile of the DUT is measured directly.

+In some laboratories, the photometer used in the goniophotometer system is capable of measuring the intensity versus angle profiles but is not fast enough to accurate capture the intensity versus time profile.
+In this case a faster, photometer is used in addition.
+If it is not possible to place the fast photometer at the same location as that used for the angle measurements, then a conversion method is used to scale the fast photometer results.
+Details of this method are given below.